x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 * This particular code needs two files to make it all work i will include all of them here in the repo.

+# Setup Windows envo
+* windows server 2022 | 2019
+* win 11 | win 10

+* Add a new account non admin, on either windows server editions.
+Or windows editions.
+* Set Exec policy powershell remote or bypass or unrestricted.
+* Add a rdp

+# Usage
+* Download these files from either this repo directly if machine has inet cappabilities.
+(Or downlaod these files and serve them with python :D)
+* Get the files on the system with the low user access.
+* cd to dir
+* ./

 # Thats it privesc windows server 2022